Table of Contents

 ADRD Mini Grants are funded through the Alaska Mental Health Trust Authority and administered by Alzheimer’s Resource of Alaska.
 Grants are available for up to $2,500 per funding year.

 The ADRD Mini Grants Program is open to all Alaskan residents with a diagnosis of Alzheimer’s or dementia.
-This includes Frontotemporal Degeneration (FTD), also referred to as Pick’s Disease, Lewy Body and dementias resulting from Parkinson's, Cruetzfeldt-Jakob Disease (CJD), and Huntington's Disease.
+This includes Frontotemporal Degeneration (FTD), also referred to as Pick’s Disease, Lewy Body and dementias resulting from Parkinson's, Multi-Infarct Dementia, Cruetzfeldt-Jakob Disease (CJD), and Huntington's Disease.
 Documentation of the diagnosis is required for eligibility purposes.
-Make note, individuals who reside in a Medicaid funded, Alaska nursing home are not eligible for assistance via this program.
+Make note, individuals who reside in a Medicaid funded Alaska nursing home are not eligible for assistance via this program.

 To qualify, an applicant or the individual applying on their behalf must show how the proposed funding request will directly benefit the beneficiary’s quality of life.
 Additionally, they must demonstrate the items requested cannot be acquired through other funding sources such as the candidate's personal assets, insurance or other financial assistance programs.